dandasma/Movie-API/README.md

 # Movie-API
-A simple CRUD API for a movie db
+A simple CRUD API for movies